Adiabatic Fast Passage Spin Manipulation Measurements in Solid Polarized Targets: Introduction

 Historically, AFP performance has shown strong material dependence.
 Early studies in proton targets with relatively high paramagnetic doping found large losses that limited practical use \cite{Parfenov1984}.
 In contrast, Hautle \textit{et al.} demonstrated high AFP efficiencies for deuterons in deuterated alcohols (spin-1) \cite{Hautle1992,Hautle1995}.
 These results highlighted that the relevant optimization for frozen-spin DNP targets is not only the classical adiabatic criterion but also the interplay of line width, relaxation in the rotating frame, and the coupling between nuclear spin reservoirs.

 The present work extends AFP measurements and analysis in a modern 5~T/1~K polarized-target system \cite{CrabbMeyer1997}.
-Our key contributions are: \begin{enumerate} \item New AFP efficiency measurements in irradiated \ce{^{14}ND3} and \ce{^{15}NH3}, and in butanol systems prepared either with TEMPO doping or by irradiation (Table~\ref{tab:materials}). \item A joint manipulated-lineshape polarimetry technique, demonstrated here on irradiated deuterated butanol AFP spectra, that extracts the vector polarization \(P\) and tensor polarization \(Q\) in a spin-1 system directly from AFP-manipulated NMR spectra, including non-equilibrium ``half-flip'' states. \item An AFP efficiency study for a 7~g irradiated \ce{NH3} target showing a strong dependence on the initial polarization (Table~\ref{tab:nh3_init}). \end{enumerate}
+We first report AFP efficiency measurements in irradiated \ce{^{14}ND3} and \ce{^{15}NH3}, and in butanol systems prepared either with TEMPO doping or by irradiation.
+We then develop a joint manipulated-lineshape polarimetry technique, demonstrated with irradiated deuterated butanol AFP spectra, that extracts the vector polarization \(P\) and tensor polarization \(Q\) in a spin-1 system directly from manipulated NMR spectra.
+Throughout the paper, a ``half-flip'' state denotes an interrupted or incomplete AFP manipulation in which the spin-1 sublevel populations are not described by a single global Boltzmann spin temperature; it is an operational description of the manipulated spectrum, not a new equilibrium state.
+Finally, we report a 7~g irradiated \ce{NH3} study in which the measured reversal efficiency depends reproducibly on initial NMR area and sweep direction under the specific large-sample circuit conditions used here (Table~\ref{tab:nh3_init}).